szleo123/hw7/README.md

 For comparison, my version of the naive algorithm runs in about 0.01s on gyoza/gcc-4.8, and much faster using a more modern compiler and architecture.
 If your version isn't significantly faster than `atoi`, you're doing something wrong.

+**Writeup for Part1**

+Running in WSL, with the given converter in (`standard_converter.c`) which uses the standard library `atoi()` function, the best performance is 0.031s.
+Use my own version implemented in (`naive_converter.c`), the best performance is 0.01s.

+The performance difference is obvious since standard (`atoi`) function checks a lot of extra stuff where the naive version doesn't do.
+For example, (`atoi`) function checks the whitespace of given array, the sign of the char array, and if all characters are digits, while the navie version doesn't have such overhead.

 ### Part 2: Optimized implementation (80 pts)

 Your assignment is to apply any optimization you can think of to the `convert_all()` function and get the best run time possible for this benchmark.
 A solution that shaves 30% of the naive run time (for example, going from 0.06s to 0.042s) will get the full 80 points.
 Anything beyond that is extra credit.